Murders of Jennifer Ertman and Elizabeth Peña

-The rapes and murders of Jennifer Lee Ertman and Elizabeth Christine Peña, two teenage girls from Houston, Texas, aged 14 and 16, respectively, occurred on June 24, 1993.
+The rape and murder of Jennifer Lee Ertman and Elizabeth Christine Peña, two teenage girls from Houston, Texas, aged 14 and 16, respectively, occurred on June 24, 1993.
 The murder of the two girls made headlines in Texas newspapers due to the nature of the crime and the new law resulting from the murder that allows families of the victims to view the execution of the murderers.
-The case was also notable in that the state of Texas rejected attempts by the International Court of Justice to halt several perpetrators' executions.
+The case was also notable in that the state of Texas rejected attempts by the International Court of Justice to halt the perpetrators' executions.

-Peña and Ertman
+Background

 Elizabeth Christine Peña (June 21, 1977 – June 24, 1993) and Jennifer Lee Ertman (August 15, 1978 – June 24, 1993) were close friends who both attended Waltrip High School.

 Although the girls were just over one year in age difference, both sets of parents approved of their friendship, with Peña's father viewing Ertman—a modest girl who had only recently begun experimenting with makeup—as a "positive influence" on his daughter, later recollecting that, shortly after the two became friends at Waltrip High School, Peña "just straightened up her act" following a brief streak of teenage rebellion in his daughter before her 1992 enrollment at the school.

 June 24, 1993

 At 4:15 p.m. on June 24, 1993, Ertman's father, Randy, drove his only daughter to Peña's home.
-At approximately 8 p.m., Peña's mother, Melissa, drove the two girls to the home of their friend, Gina Escamilla, who lived in the Spring Hill Apartments and who was hosting a pool party for her school friends.
+At approximately 8 p.m., Peña's mother, Melissa, drove the two girls to the home of their friend Gina Escamilla, who lived in the Spring Hill Apartments and who was hosting a pool party for her school friends.
 As both girls exited the car, Peña assured her mother she and her friend would be home by their agreed 11:30 p.m. curfew.

 When the pair realized they were going to be late returning home, they decided to leave the party to conform to the curfew both had promised their parents.

 Ertman and Peña decided to take a 10-minute shortcut to Peña's residence in Oak Forest by following the railroad tracks and passing through T.C.
 Jester Park.
 This location was approximately one mile from Peña's home.